The PressureWorx fuel module control system has everything needed to provide a stand-alone, OE-type returnless fuel system.

 Suggestion: If your car is already running with a constant pressure tune and all you need is a larger volume fuel system, changing to MAP referenced fuel pressure is usually not needed or worth the extra expense to retune the fuel maps in the ECM.

 Fuel pressure for the CTS-V2 fuel module should be limited to 65psi maximum when using the OEM internal safety valve.
 Above this pressure the OEM internal safety valve will start to open, hence limiting further pressure increase.
-The DW300C pumps have a higher pressure valve that can allow a pressure increase to 88psi.
+The DW300C pumps have a higher pressure valve that can allow a pressure increase to 88psi (please contact VaporWorx for this part.)

 The PressureWorx Fuel Module Controller system includes these standard features:

-- Everything needed electrically to drive the CTS-V fuel module.
+- Everything needed electrically to drive the CTS-V2 fuel module.
 No relays, Hobb’s switches, or filters needed.

 - Unmatched low fuel level capability.